Be on J! Contestant FAQs

 IF I’VE REGISTERED FOR A PREVIOUS TEST, DO I NEED TO REREGISTER?

 You will need to register for each new test when it is announced.
-However, once you have a MyJeopardy! profile, we’ll have all your information on file.
+However, once you have a MyJeopardy! account, we’ll have all your information on file.
 Registering will be quick and easy, and you will be able to update your preferences and audition city selection.
 If you have signed up to receive the Jeopardy! newsletter, you’ll receive notifications as new tests are announced.
-Plus, you can always check your test status in your MyJeopardy! profile.
+Plus, you can always check your test status in your MyJeopardy! account.

 MY TEST IS TODAY.
 WHAT DO I DO?

 If the test is being given in a multi-day event, you may take it on any one of the dates that is convenient for you.
 Just be sure to take into account the differences in time zones.
 On the day of your test, come back to jeopardy.com up to an hour before the appointed time to log in for the test.
-For more information about what to expect on the day of the online test, click here.
+For more information about what to expect on the day of the test, click here.

 WHAT HAPPENS IF I LOG IN LATE FOR THE TEST?